jamesjmtaylor/blog/site/content/post/fitness-machine-service-ftms.md

 <img style="float: right; margin: 1em 0 1em 0; width: 100%" src="/img/blog/bitbyte.png"/>

 For the purposes of this example Feature X uses two bytes.
 The first is signed, the second is not.
-You The code below illustrates how this might be accomplished in Kotlin using experimental unsigned types.
+When decoding the ByteArray you must make sure to account for the mixture of signed and unsigned bytes.
+The code below illustrates how this might be accomplished in Kotlin using Kotlin's experimental unsigned types.
 Java, for reference, does not support unsigned types.

 ```
 @ExperimentalUnsignedTypes